edgelesssys/marblerun.sh/content/docs/workflows/define-manifest.md

 The following X.509 properties cannot be specified because they are set by the Coordinator when creating a certificate.
 * `Issuer`: always set to "Marblerun Coordinator"
+* `SerialNumber`: always set to a unique, random value
 * `BasicConstraintsValid`: always set to "true"
 * `NotBefore`: always set to the host time at creation